 You don’t have to bring anything!
 They’ll have everything you need!

-What’s good about renting yukata, is that you can choose from a wide variety, as well as renting kanzashi, obi, underwear, bags and geta!
-The staff can set your hair free of charge.
-If you want a more elaborate hair set, you can ask for it at an extra cost.
-They also have convenient services such as, holding and delivering your luggage to the hotel you’re staying at in Kyoto.
-My foreign friends say that it was hard for them to walk in kimono and geta, but they soon got used to it and, it was actually fun to walk around in while taking in the sights.
-These kinds of services can be found in other areas of Japan, so why not look them it up?
+What’s good about renting the yukata is that you can choose from a wide variety including the kanzashi (hair accessory), obi (belt), innerwear, bags, and geta (sandals)!
+The staff can style your hair for free.
+If you would like an elaborate hairstyle, there will be an additional fee.
+They also have services such as, storing and delivering your luggage to the hotel you’re staying at in Kyoto.
+Many visitors find it hard for them to walk in kimono and geta, but they soon get used to it and discover the fun in walking around and sightseeing.
+These kinds of services can be found in other areas of Japan, so why don’t you look it up?

 Ai-zome and traditional yukata

-Recent yukata has pastel colors or floral and geometric patterns like clothes, but traditional yukata is dyed with Ai (Japanese blue) on white cloth or vice versa.
-The Ai is believed to have an affect on rough skin, sensitivity to cold, sweating, and repelling insects.
-At the time when there was no air conditioning, people could live more comfortable.
-The patterns were Akigusa, Asagao, fans, and dragonflies, that all gave a feeling for the beginning of autumn, as well as feelings of refreshment.
-These patters show how much Japanese people love the different seasons.
-I like the modern yukata, but the traditional patterns are more attractive to me.
+The yukata nowadays have pastel colors or floral and geometric patterns, but the traditional yukata is actually dyed with Ai (Japanese blue) on white cloth or vice versa.
+Ai is believed to have a good effect on rough skin, sensitivity to cold, sweating, and repels insects.
+In that time there was no air conditioning and people could live comfortably.
+Popular patterns were Akigusa, Asagao, fans, and dragonflies.
+These patterns show how much Japanese people love the different seasons.
+I like the modern-day yukata, but I find the traditional patterns more attractive!